 The fellow has significant interaction in the ICUs and gains experience in facilitating emotional and often complicated intra-professional discussions and family meetings.
 Consults range from patient and family support and education through aggressive trials of intervention to management of the natural dying process on a purely comfort-directed approach.
 Decision-making process, logistics, and management of patients in removal from artificial life support are also experienced.

 There are two rounding teams on service at KU during weekdays.
 Each core team consists of an attending physician, a nurse and a social worker.
 The four hospital staff chaplains also support the teams.
-Physician learners present on the service may include fourth-year medical students, senior residents and fellows, with no more than two learners present at any given time.
+Physician learners present on the service may include fourth-year medical students, senior residents and fellows, with no more than two physician learners per team present at any given time.
 A variety of nursing, social work, or clinical pastoral education residents rotate on the service additionally.